marmelab/react-admin/docs/CreateEdit.md

 ### Success message

-Once the `dataProvider` returns successfully after save, users see a generic notification ("Element creatd" / "Element updated").
-You can customize this message by passing a `successMessage` prop.
+Once the `dataProvider` returns successfully after save, users see a generic notification ("Element created" / "Element updated").
+You can customize this message by passing a `successMessage` prop:
-You can use this prop to change the success message.

-**Tip**: The message will be translated.

 ```jsx
 const PostEdit = props => (